 Like most transportation modes, maritime transportation can be disrupted by extreme weather events.
-However, ports are among the most resilient infrastructures in view of weather events.
+However, ports are among the most resilient infrastructures in the event of weather events.
 Snowstorms, thunderstorms, and high winds can impair crane operations and may even topple containers, but the chance of infrastructure damage is low.
 Extreme heat can impair operations by rendering outdoor port work hazardous and can damage superstructures and infrastructures through thermal expansion.
-The most dramatic weather events are hurricanes, which can shut down port facilities for several days while the water recedes from flooded areas and debris are cleared.
+The most dramatic weather events are hurricanes, which can shut down port facilities for several days while the water recedes from flooded areas and debris is cleared.
 Ports located within hurricane risk areas have plans that involve tying down cranes and yard equipment to prevent toppling.
 Loaded containers can be stacked at safer locations within the yard, while empty container stacks can be stacked down to reduce toppling risks.

 B. Geophysical disruptions